antoprince001/skill_etl/README.md

 ### Configuration

-The Config file in the project under config/ used to configure the job roles to query and the path in which each stage of the pipeline should store the data.
+The Config file in the project under config/ used to configure the job roles to be queried and the path in which each stage of the pipeline should store the data during the Airflow DAG execution.

 ```json